learn-co-students/ruby-building-applications-gems-and-bundler-atlanta-web-033020/README.md

 - How many people have downloaded the gem?
 - Does the description match what we're looking for?

-In this example, one gem stand way out from the rest - `awesome_print`, and the description sounds pretty close to what we're looking for.
+In this example, one gem stands way out from the rest - `awesome_print`, and the description sounds pretty close to what we're looking for.
 The second contender, `table_print` might _also_ be an option, though it has fewer downloads.
 Continuing down the list, the third option is clearly _not what we want_ - it